 - a disagreement with a decision where a statutory right of appeal exists (e.g. council tax or planning).
 These should be progressed through the relevant appeal route

-- an attempt to re-open a previously concluded complaint, or to have a complaint reconsidered where the Council has already provided its final decision
+- an attempt to re-open a previously concluded complaint or have a complaint reconsidered where the Council has already provided its final decision

-- a grievance by a Council employee or a grievance relating to employment or recruitment
+- a grievance by a Council employee, including grievances relating to employment or recruitment

 - a concern about a child or an adult’s safety

 - abuse or unsubstantiated allegations about the Council and/or its employees (such matters may be considered unacceptable contact)

 - a concern about the actions of a separate organisation (except where the other organisation is delivering services on our behalf)

 - products and services that were provided by the Council but not to an appropriate standard e.g. a window not being fitted incorrectly, poor quality street cleaning, grass cutting or housing repairs)

 - service requests or queries you have raised that were not answered or actioned within the agreed timescales